-I'm very connected to several lenders in the Prairieville area, and they've helped me realize some things that can make the process of applying for a loan very manageable.
+Being familiar with many mortgage lenders in the Prairieville area has helped me understand a few things that can make the process of applying for a loan a snap.

-1 – Create a list of questions about your loan program
+1 – Make a list of questions regarding your loan program

-It's hard to understand the distinctions between fixed and adjustable rate mortgages.
-I or one of my lender contacts will help you understand the advantages and disadvantages of each.
+It is often hard to know the distinctions between fixed and adjustable rate mortgages.
+I or one of my lenders will be able to assist you with understanding the advantages and disadvantages of each one.

-By locking in a rate, the mortgage lender is guaranteeing the mortgage interest rates for the loan – often at the time the loan application is presented.
+By locking in the rate, the lender is guaranteeing the interest rates for the loan – often at the time the loan application is received.

-By floating the rate, you can lock the rate at any time between the loan application day and issuance of closing documents.
-Those who opt to float presume that the interest rates will fall in the near future.
+By floating the rate, you can lock the rate at any time between the day you apply for your loan and the issuing of closing documents.
+Those who decide to float conclude that interest rates will drop in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Determine if you want to pay additional points to reduce your rate
+3 – Decide if you want to pay additional points to decrease your rate

-Oftentimes you can choose to pay additional points to lower the rate of your mortgage loan.
-Each point is 1 percent of the mortgage loan and is payable in cash at the time of closing.
+If you decide to pay additional points to lower the interest rate of your mortgage loan, you'll pay for them in cash at closing.
+Each point is 1 percent of the mortgage loan.

 If you're not sure if buying points is right for you, click here to use our points calculator.

-Acquiring a mortgage loan requires a lot of paperwork, so you should take some time to get all your documents together.
-Click here for a list of normal loan documentation.
+Acquiring a loan requires lots of paperwork, so you should spend some time getting your documentation together.
+Click here to get a list of common loan documentation.